namathew7/ds6/README.md

 If location data was more accurate, it would have likely been a very strong feature in the model.
 It may be beneficial to create separate classification models for each incident type, as the factors that cause each type of incident likely vary.
 The threshold we used to separate minor and moderate delays was 10 minutes (median), but the model may produce different results if even slightly different thresholds are used, as 10 is also the mode of the dataset.
 A different threshold could more reliably differentiate between the two Delay Classes.

-## Summary of Regression and Classification Attempts
+### Summary of Regression and Classification Attempts

-Several models were explored to estimate ‘Min Delay.’
+Several models were explored to estimate `Min Delay`.
 Delay duration is highly predictable when the ‘Min Gap’ feature is included, with models achieving R² values above 0.96 and average prediction errors of 5–10 minutes, highlighting the strong predictive power of this variable.
 Table 1 summarizes the performance of each model.
 However, when ‘Min Gap’ is removed, predictive performance collapses, with R² values falling near zero, indicating that delay time becomes largely unpredictable without this key feature.
 It is also notable that the performance of classification models improve when including a weather variable, suggesting that environmental factors can provide additional predictive insight.
 Overall, classification models appear to be more useful for understanding expected delays based on contributing factors.

-*Table 1a: Performance results when including ‘Min Gap’*
+*Table 1a: Performance results when including `Min Gap`*
 ![Table_1a](Images/Table_1a.png)

-*Table 1b: Performance results when excluding ‘Min Gap’*
+*Table 1b: Performance results when excluding `Min Gap`*
 ![Table_1b](Images/Table_1b.png)

 ## Conclusions

-*Which lines and incident types create the longest delays*
+*Lines and incident types that create the longest delays*

 Overall, our analysis shows that Toronto’s streetcar network reveals clear patterns of vulnerability across different routes.
 While lines such as 303, 508, 310, 301, and 305 experience the longest delays per incident, other busy routes like 501, 504, 505, 510, 506, and 512 are more susceptible to frequent disruptions.
 Incident severity patterns further highlight that categories such as Operations, Mechanical, Diversion, and Emergency Services contribute disproportionately to moderate and major delays, whereas issues related to Rail/Switches, Utilized Off Route, and Overhead are more often resolved quickly.
 Together, these findings emphasize the need for targeted mitigation strategies—both for routes with consistently long delays and those with high disruption frequency—to improve the resilience and reliability of the streetcar network.